 If you’re a tech geek, you’ll love living in San Mateo, CA. But the city is not a one-trick pony.
 On the contrary, this affluent suburb of San Francisco has a long list of impressive selling points: great year-round weather, fantastic shopping, award-winning restaurants, world-class schools, gorgeous parks, topnotch libraries, pro sports (49ers to Golden State Warriors), proximity to beaches – we could keep going, but you get the picture.
+Even moving is pretty easy with a little help from any of the best San Mateo moving companies.
 As you can see, San Mateo is an excellent place to live!

 Living in San Mateo, CA: What to Know Before Moving to San Mateo

 San Mateo, located in the eponymous county, is the 70th most populous city in California, with a population of 104,000.
 If you like tech and innovation, you’ll fall in love with this area.
 And even if you’re not into the whole Silicon Valley thing, there are so many amazing amenities, attractions, destinations, and opportunities that make it one of the best US cities to live in for pretty much anybody!